-In June, I invested my money equally in a selection of 10 high-yield dividend stocks.
+In June 2011, I invested my money equally in a selection of 10 high-yield dividend stocks.
+With a year of success behind me, in July 2012, I added even more money to the portfolio.
 Those names offer triple the yield of the average S&P 500 stock.
-(You can read all the details.)
+You can read all the details here.
 Now let's check out the results so far.

 Philip Morris International